Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

 If you have been convicted of a sexual offense in the state of Ohio, then you are required to follow the laws governing Ohio sex offender registration.
 Current law designates three levels of registration for convicted sex offenders: Tier I, Tier II, and Tier III.
-The Tier level assigned to an individual corresponds to that person’s conviction.
+For adults, the Tier level assigned to an individual corresponds to that person’s conviction.
+For juveniles, judges have discretion in determining Tier level.

 Are you currently facing a sex crime charge in the state of Ohio?
 If so, your best course of action is to hire a skilled Columbus sex crimes attorney to defend you vigorously.
 The legal team at Luftman, Heck & Associates knows what is at stake for you and your future.
 We can evaluate your best options, and through intelligent and assertive representation fight for the best possible outcome in your case.